How A Cat's Heart Works

 - Decrease the workload of the heart

-These changes provide the heart more time to fill and drain, thus allowing for a reduced chance of damage and failure.
-Because heart medication is modifying the function of the heart, it is important to strictly follow your veterinarian’s recommendations for dosage and administration frequency.
+These changes provide the heart with more time to fill and drain, thus allowing for a reduced chance of damage and failure.
+Because heart medications modify the function of the heart, it is important to strictly follow your veterinarian's recommendations for dosage and administration frequency.

 Owners of cats with HCM should monitor their feline friends for any changes in their condition, even if they seem minor at first glance.
 This includes learning how to monitor respiratory rates and other vital signs at home, which a veterinarian can help with.
-It is also important to come in for a exam with any changes in your cat’s health or behavior and keep up all recheck appointments for the best outcome.
+It is important to come in for an exam if you notice any changes in your cat's health or behavior and keep up all follow-up appointments for the best outcome.

 Complications Associated With HCM

-With supportive veterinary and in-home family care, between 40%-50% of patients with thromboembolic disease can internally break down clots and regain some amount of limb function over time.
+With supportive veterinary and in-home family care, between 40% and 50% of cats with thromboembolic disease can internally break down clots and regain some amount of limb function over time.

 Due to the nature of how blood clots fragment and disperse throughout the body, cats that experience blood clotting once are at a significantly increased risk of developing another clot within the following weeks or months.
 Because of the somber prognosis for cats that have suffered a thromboembolic event, some owners elect euthanasia.

 Even though hypertrophic cardiomyopathy in cats is incurable, the old saying, an ounce of prevention equals a pound of cure, still greatly applies to cats living with heart disease or congestive heart failure for cats in one form or another.
 This is because if HCM is detected and arrested in its mild to moderate stages, then the prognosis for an essentially normal life for a number of years can be good.
 However, the form and severity of the disease at the time of discovery will ultimately dictate the prognosis in all cases.
 Additionally:

 - HCM can worsen quickly or progress slowly over a period of years